JirkaDellOro/JirkaDellOro.github.io/Prof/GuidelineThesis.md

     2. Bachelor thesis P = 25–30, T = 45–55
     3. Master thesis P = 50–60, T = 70–90

-1.  **Visualizations**: The development of meaningful graphics is a commendable skill, provided they present facts better than or at least as effectively as text within the same space.
+1.  **Visualizations**: The development of meaningful graphics is a commendable skill, especially if they present facts better than or at least as effectively as text within the same space.
 Good visual representations and diagrams have a positive effect.

 1.  **Format**: The thesis must be submitted both digitally in Portable Document Format (PDF) and as a printed, bound copy.
 For printing:
     1.  double-sided
     2.  font Arial Narrow, size 11 pt

 1.  **Data Storage**: If a practical digital work has been created, it must be stored on an SD or MicroSD card and attached within the printed thesis.

 1.  **Physical Works**: If physical works have been created, they remain in the university’s game lab.
 The written thesis must explain how they are put into operation; any required digital data must be available on the data storage medium.